asdf-format/asdf-standard/docs/source/file_layout.rst

 within the file.
 It also allows for new extensions to ASDF that might interpret the raw binary data in ways that are yet to be defined.

-There may be an arbitrary amount of unused space between the end of the tree and the first block.
-To find the beginning of the first block, ASDF parsers should search from the end of the tree for the first occurrence of the ``block_magic_token``.
 If the file contains no tree, the first block must begin immediately after the header with no padding.

 .. _block-header: